schatzcenter/CBREC/CBREC-LCA/README.md

 1. Execute main model script `run_CBREC-LCA.R`
 2. Execute post processing script `run_post-processing.R`

+All scripts are designed to be sourced relative to the main CBREC folder.

 #### Executing `run_CBREC-LCA.R`

 The main model script generates 100 year time series of gross emissions for each specified case, disaggregated by source and emission species.
 The following steps describe how to execute this script.